dariuspruss/ProgrammingAssignment2/README.md

-NOTE: this is the README from RDPENG's repository.
+<i>NOTE: this is the README from RDPENG's repository.
 I haven't modified it.
-For information on how to use my cachematrix.R script, please read my comments in that file.
+For information on how to use my cachematrix.R script, please read my comments in that file. </i>

 ### Introduction